 The development of access roads is necessary to provide access to workers during construction phase to materials and equipment from one place to another within the project area, staff and students within the school during operation due to the nature of the area (farm).

-Access route design must consider several factors, including existing ground strength, expected weather conditions and the nature of the area.
+Access route design must take several factors into account, including existing ground strength, expected weather conditions and the nature of the area.